Jobs are usually classified into a few different categories:

 The Fair Labor Standards Act of 1938 sets standards for labor laws but does not specify what constitutes full-time or part-time work in terms of hours worked.
 So technically, a part-time employee can be asked to work 40 hours without the benefits of a full-time, salaried employee.
 However, employers are required to pay overtime to nonexempt employees who work more than 40 hours in a work week — whether they are full-time or part-time.

-A full-time student who’s unable to commit to full-time employment might also pursue a part-time position, such as being a part-time nanny, to help pay for the costs of school.
+• A full-time student who’s unable to commit to full-time employment, working as being a part-time nanny to offset tuition costs

 There is such a thing as part-time jobs that pay well, like being a part-time nanny.
 If you’re worried about what kind of wage you’d get with a part-time position, do some research and you’ll discover that some positions, like tutoring and nannying, often offer a desirable hourly wage for a flexible or short workweek.